Croatia Travel Guide

 Zagreb

 Croatia’s seaside delights take the brunt of the tourist traffic.
-There are still plenty of reasons to visit Zagreb, the Croatian capital.
+There are still numerous reasons to visit Zagreb, Croatia’s capital.

-Sure, Zagreb lacks the pomp & status of other Central European cities.
-But it’s still a great place to while away a few days.
-To learn more about the heart of the Croatian nation, there’s no escaping visiting Zagreb.
+Sure, Zagreb lacks the pomp and status of other Central European cities.
+Still, we think it’s a great place to while away a few days.
+To learn more about the heart of the Croatian nation, there’s no escaping a visit to Zagreb.

 Things to do in Zagreb

 Wandering through Zagreb, you’ll see the influences of empires past.
 The streets teem with elegant architecture from the Austro-Hungarian period.
-And, yes, you’ll also find plenty of dreadful, yet fascinating, communist era remnants.
+And, yes, you’ll also find plenty of dreadful yet fascinating remnants of the communist era.

 Ready to plan your trip to Zagreb?
 Get started with these resources: